Mavericks edge Bulls 99-98 for 3rd straight win (Jan 17, 2017) | FOX Sports

 Mavericks edge Bulls 99-98 for 3rd straight win (Jan 17, 2017)

+”We’ve been struggling, it’s been tough for 2 1/2 months, but guys kept hanging in and believing in each other,” coach Rick Carlisle said. ”Games like this give us even more confidence.”

-Six players scored in double figures for the Mavericks, including all five starters.
+Six players scored in double figures for the Mavericks (14-27), including all five starters.
 Harrison Barnes had 20 points, Seth Curry added 18 and Dirk Nowitzki finished with 10 points and 10 rebounds.

-Dallas trailed 98-96 after Jimmy Butler made a long jumper over Matthews with 23 seconds left, but Mavericks coach Rick Carlisle decided against a timeout and Deron Williams drove into the lane before kicking out to Matthews for the 3.
+Dallas trailed 98-96 after Butler’s long jumper over Matthews in a matchup of Marquette products with 23 seconds left, but Carlisle decided against a timeout and Deron Williams drove into the lane before kicking out to Matthews for the 3.

+”Jimmy came down and made a great play.
+He went over the top of me and shot,” Matthews said. ”And I can’t really take much credit for the other end of the court.
+D-Will came down in transition.
+I think everyone was expecting a timeout, which was a good play by Coach to not do that.

+”D-Will made a great play, he found me, and I just had to knock it down.”

-Chicago had one last chance, but Dwyane Wade missed a potential game-winning jumper from the corner on his 35th birthday as time expired.
+Matthews then prevented Butler from getting a shot off in the final seconds, and Dwyane Wade missed a potential game-winning jumper from the corner on his 35th birthday.

+”They did a good job of pressuring on us, making us make tough shots,” Wade said. ”Wes Matthews is a great defender and he did a great job of just pressuring Jimmy and making us get to other things at the end.”

 Butler finished with 24 points, 12 assists and nine rebounds for the Bulls, who had won two in a row.
 Robin Lopez scored 21, and Wade had 17 on 8-for-21 shooting.